GoogleCloudPlatform/emblem/docs/auth-design.md

 also includes a session cookie that references the *id token*.

-1. Further requests from the user to the Emblem website include that cookie, which the website uses to get the *id token*, and then provides that *id token* with each API request.
+1. Further requests from the user to the Emblem website include that cookie, which the website uses to get the *id token*.
+The website then provides that *id token* with each API request.

 This flow is perhaps as simple as third-party authentication can be, and is